Chapter 10

 I restrained myself from pointing out the obvious flaw in his argument, settling instead for giving him a dirty look.
 Then, attending to the dull but necessary domestic task of unpacking the groceries, I took the box’s topmost item, a carton of eggs, and put it in the refrigerator.

-“I suggest you check the order before you put it away,” said Wilbur.
+“I suggest you check the order as you put it away,” said Wilbur.
 “However considerable her charms, Laura is not always the most reliable packer.”

 I rummaged through the box looking for an invoice, without success.
 “Check it against what?
 Where’s the paperwork?”